 Emergency preparedness is being ready ahead of time for a range of disasters that might occur.
-With adequate emergency preparedness, communities have the knowledge and tools they need to be ready should a disaster strike.
+With adequate emergency preparedness, communities have the knowledge and tools they need should a disaster strike.

 Why is This Important?

-When emergencies happen -- events such as hurricanes, tornadoes, earthquakes, floods, winter storms, disease epidemics, terrorism, chemical spills and radiation leaks -- everyone turns to the government, hoping it is ready to respond.
-This response is the most important component of any society's emergency preparedness program.
-Planning, training exercises, public awareness campaigns and quality assurance are also important aspects of emergency preparedness programs.
+When crises occur everyone turns to the government, hoping it is ready to respond.
+This ability to respond is the most important component of any society's emergency preparedness program.
+Planning, organizing, coordinating with other agencies and organizations, education and training, drills and exercises, public awareness campaigns, and quality assurance are all important aspects of emergency preparedness programs.

 How is Virginia Doing?

-Based on the number of disaster declarations reported by the Federal Emergency Management Agency (FEMA), Virginia is at higher risk than most states for a disaster declaration.
-The Commonwealth’s 45 disaster declarations between 1953 and 2011 exceeded the national average (39).
-Among Virginia’s neighbors, Tennessee had the highest number (50) of disaster declarations, while North Carolina (40) and Maryland (22) were lower.
-Rhode Island and Wyoming each had the lowest number of disaster declarations at 9.
+Based on the number of disaster declarations reported by the Federal Emergency Management Agency (FEMA), Virginia is at higher risk than most states for making a disaster declaration.
+The Commonwealth’s 47 total major disaster declarations since 1953 exceeded the national average (42).
+Among Virginia’s neighbors, Tennessee had the highest number (53) of declarations, while North Carolina (43) and Maryland (25) were lower.
+Wyoming had the lowest number of disaster declarations (9) over the same time span.

-Trust for America's Health, a national non-profit organization, gave Virginia a score of 9 out of a possible 10 in its 2010 annual report on state and national bioterrorism and public health threat preparedness.
-Virginia is among the top 14 states in preparedness level, along with Maryland, which also scored a 9.
-North Carolina scored 8 and Tennessee scored 7 out of 10.
+Trust for America's Health, a national non-profit organization, gave Virginia a score of 7 out of a possible 10 in its 2012 annual report on state and national bioterrorism and public health threat preparedness.
+Virginia is among the top 15 states in preparedness level.
+Maryland and North Carolina scored an 8, while Tennessee scored 6 out of 10.

 What Influences Emergency Preparedness?